alexwennerberg/nanomail/spec.md

 no one will use this, so no worries about spam.
 If they do, consider a server allowlist or blocklist (like how fediverse handles these things)

+server administrators should reserve postmaster@[host] to respond to any problems